Singam Puli: Plot

-Shiva lodges a complaint on Ashok but this fails as he could not prove that whether it was him or Ashok who did the crime due to their faces.
+Shiva lodges a complaint on Ashok, but this fails as he could not prove that whether it was him or Ashok who did the crime due to their faces.
 Shiva learns that a security guard saw Ashok pushing Gayatri from the roof.
 He tells the guard to meet him in the evening, but the guard is killed by Ashok as the guard saw him in the evening and thought he was Shiva.
-Shiva learns this, a cat-and-mouse game begins between the siblings.
-This angers Ashok, and he tries to kill Shiva and employs a gang to do so.
+Shiva learns this, and a cat-and-mouse game begins between the siblings.
+This angers Ashok, who he tries to kill Shiva and employs a gang to do so.
 Eventually, Shiva learns of this plot and confronts Ashok.
 During the fight, Ashok is killed by his own man.
 Shiva walks with his father, who for the first time accepts him.

 Cast

 Soundtrack

 All songs scored by Mani Sharma.
 The song "Figaru" is based on "Hare Rama" from Okkadu.
 The song "Kangalal" is based on "Endhuko" from Chirutha.
 The song "Varrale" is based on "Parare" from Stalin.

 Behindwoods.com gave the album 2 stars out of 5, noting it had "all the ingredients for a mass entertainer", and felt it "has the ability to make people dance to his (Sharma's) tunes."